 He felt uncomfortable, instead suggesting he extend his arms into the horizontal crucifix position.
 Director Harold Prince said he loved it and now that position is copied by Phantoms throughout the world.

-"That was my way of investing reality -- if you don't do that with this role it looks like pantomime," Warlow says.
 Just as Michael Crawford brought his own interpretive powers to the role, so did Warlow, who was asked to reprise the role in both London and Broadway.
 Family commitments prevented the move.

 He is open to this long-running tour of Australia and New Zealand because it will take him to different cities and climates and his daughter is old enough to understand.